YU000jp/logseq-page-tags-and-hierarchy/README.md

 ![image](https://user-images.githubusercontent.com/111847207/229359364-fb75af38-ff92-4aff-9c6d-c4c4e840de0f.png)

+## Usage

+- "When installed, styles be applied.
+By default, bottom mode is turned off. it is possible to set in the plugin settings.

 ## Showcase / Questions / Ideas / Help

 Go to the [discussion](https://github.com/YU000jp/logseq-page-tags-and-hierarchy/discussions) tab to ask and find this kind of things.

 ## Contributing

-- Contributions to this plugin are always welcome!
+> Contributions to this plugin are always welcome!
 If you find a bug or have a suggestion for a new feature, please open an issue or submit a pull request.
 All contributions will be reviewed and considered for inclusion in future releases.

 ## License

-- This Plugin is released under the MIT License.
+?
+This Plugin is released under the MIT License.
 See the LICENSE file for more information.

 ## Author